Tepezza Hearing Loss Lawsuit

 The result would be similar to a “local MDL class action lawsuit” within the federal district and apply only to these ten Tepezza hearing lost suits (and perhaps more in the future).

 Horizon has filed an opposition.
 It argues each Tepezza lawsuit involves significantly different factual allegations.
-Fewer than 20 Tepezza product liability claims are pending in federal courts, including these ten in Illinois.
+Fewer than 20 Tepezza product liability claims are pending in federal courts, including ten in Illinois.

 January 18, 2023: It was announced that Amgen, a massive biopharmaceutical company, had a deal to acquire Horizon Therapeutics (the maker of Tepezza) for $116.50 per share.
 Recently, however, a group of Amgen investors has filed suit to block to sale, citing concerns about claims that Horizon withheld information about the risk of hearing damage associated with Tepezza.